 Dr. Guthkelch died quietly at home, surrounded by loved ones, in July 2016, weeks short of his 101st birthday.
 I posted this obituary.

-For excerpts of my videotaped interviews with Dr. Guthkelch, conducted after this profile was written, please click on the image below:
+For excerpts of my videotaped interviews with Dr. Guthkelch, conducted in October of 2012, please click on the image below:

 If you are unfamiliar with the debate about shaken baby syndrome, please see the home page of this blog.